fancidev/qtinter/docs/reference.rst

 Event loop policy objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-.. class:: qtinter.QiDefaultEventLoopPolicy
+.. class:: QiDefaultEventLoopPolicy

-   On Python 3.7, alias to :class:`qtinter.QiSelectorEventLoopPolicy`.
+   On Python 3.7, alias to :class:`QiSelectorEventLoopPolicy`.

-   On Python 3.8 and above, alias to :class:`qtinter.QiSelectorEventLoopPolicy`
+   On Python 3.8 and above, alias to :class:`QiSelectorEventLoopPolicy`
-   on Unix and :class:`qtinter.QiProactorEventLoopPolicy` on Windows.
+   on Unix and :class:`QiProactorEventLoopPolicy` on Windows.

-.. class:: qtinter.QiProactorEventLoopPolicy
+.. class:: QiProactorEventLoopPolicy

-   Event loop policy that creates :class:`qtinter.QiProactorEventLoop`.
+   Event loop policy that creates :class:`QiProactorEventLoop`.

    *Availability*: Windows.

-.. class:: qtinter.QiSelectorEventLoopPolicy
+.. class:: QiSelectorEventLoopPolicy

-   Event loop policy that creates :class:`qtinter.QiSelectorEventLoop`.
+   Event loop policy that creates :class:`QiSelectorEventLoop`.